Mount Desert Island

 Mount Desert Island (MDI; Île des Monts Déserts; Pesamkuk) is the largest island of Maine, United States.
 Lying in Hancock County off the north-central coast, it has an area of 108 sqmi, making it the sixth-largest island in the contiguous United States, and the second-largest island on the Eastern Seaboard, behind Long Island and ahead of Martha's Vineyard.
-According to the 2010 census, the island has a year-round population of 10,615.
+According to the 2020 census, the island has a year-round population of 10,535.
 In 2017, an estimated 3.5 million tourists visited Acadia National Park on MDI.
 The island is home to numerous well-known summer colonies such as Northeast Harbor and Bar Harbor.

 Origin of the name

 Some residents stress the second syllable (/dɪˈzɜːrt/ dih-ZURT), while others pronounce it like the English common noun desert (/ˈdɛzərt/ DEZ-ərt).
-French explorer Samuel de Champlain's observation that the summits of the island's mountains were free of vegetation as seen from the sea led him to call the island L’Isle des Monts-déserts (meaning island of barren mountains).
+French explorer Samuel de Champlain's observation that the summits of the island's mountains were free of vegetation as seen from the sea led him to call the island L'Isle des Monts-déserts (meaning 'The Island of Barren Mountains').